OverseerAI/sdk/README.md

 // Initialize with type-safe config const overseer = new Overseer({
-  apiKey: 'your-api-key',
-  organizationId: 'optional-org-id' // Optional
-});
+  apiKey: 'your-api-key', // Grab an individual system's api key from the connections page in the dashboard });

 // Validate with type-safe options const result = await overseer.validate({
   content: 'Hello!
 How can I help you today?',
-  policies: ['safety'], // Optional
-  systemId: 'optional-system-id' // Optional
 });

 if (result.valid) {